Karen Bush: Professional career

-After completing her postdoctoral research, Bush became an instructor of biochemistry in the University of North Carolina Chapel Hill School of Medicine for a year before serving as an Assistant Professor of Chemistry at the University of Delaware from 1972 to 1973.
-She then started an 18 year stint at The Squibb Institute for Medical Research in Princeton, NJ, spending her first 5 years in the analytical chemistry department beginning her research on beta-lactamases and beta-lactamase inhibitors.
-While at The Squibb Institute, Bush was part of the team that discovered Aztreonam and rose from a Research Investigator position to increasing leadership and research scientist roles, ultimately named not only a Principal Investigator but also as a Research Leader and a Research Fellow.
+After completing her postdoctoral research, Bush became an instructor of biochemistry in the University of North Carolina Chapel Hill School of Medicine for a year before serving as an visiting assistant professor of chemistry at the University of Delaware from 1972 to 1973.
+She then started an 18-year stint at The Squibb Institute for Medical Research in Princeton, NJ, spending her first 3 years in the analytical chemistry department before beginning her research on beta-lactamases and beta-lactamase inhibitors.
+While at The Squibb Institute, Bush was part of the team that discovered Aztreonam and rose from a Research Investigator position to increasing leadership and research scientist roles, ultimately named not only a principal investigator but also as a research leader and a research fellow.

-She then went on to American Cynamid/American Home Products/Wyeth-Aherst in Pearl River NJ.
-Continuing her research and discovery efforts in antibiotic chemotherapy where she led teams that discovered a new carbapenem and supported the registration and launch of piperacillin-tazobactam (Zosyn®).
-After a year as Director of Microbial Biochemistry at the Astra Research Center in Boston, Bush moved on to lead antibacterial discovery teams at Johnson & Johnson Pharmaceutical Research & Development, Raritan NJ from 1997 to 2009 when she became an independent consultant to a number of pharmaceutical and biotechnology companies.
+She then went on to American Cyanamid/American Home Products/Wyeth-Ayerst in Pearl River, NJ.
+Continuing her research and discovery efforts in antibiotic chemotherapy where she led teams that discovered a new oral carbapenem and supported the registration and launch of piperacillin-tazobactam (Zosyn®).
+After a year as Director of Microbial Biochemistry at the Astra Research Center in Boston, Bush moved on to lead antibacterial discovery and development teams at Johnson & Johnson Pharmaceutical Research & Development, Raritan NJ from 1997 to 2009.

-In 2010, Bush returned to academia, to lead research studies, to teach and mentor graduate students, and is now a Professor of Practice in Biotechnology and the Interim Director of Biotechnology at Indiana University in Bloomington, Indiana.
+In 2010, Bush returned to academia, to lead research studies, to teach and mentor graduate students, and recently retired as a professor of Practice in Biotechnology in the Biology Department at Indiana University in Bloomington, Indiana.
+After retirement from J&J, she also became an independent consultant to a number of pharmaceutical and biotech companies specializing in antimicrobial research, serving as a member of many of their Scientific Advisory Boards.

 Awards and honors

 Within the American Society of Microbiology, she was elected a Fellow of the American Academy of Microbiology in 2000 and selected as the ICAAC Lecturer in 2014.

 In 2015 she was awarded the "Excellence in Standards Award" from the Clinical and Laboratory Standards Institute (CLSI).
 In 2015 she was also recognized with the Monmouth College Hall of Achievement Award.

-In recognition of her outstanding research in antibiotic chemotherapy, Bush received the Hamao Umezawa Memorial Award on November 24, 2017 at the 30th annual meeting for the International Society of Chemotherapy for Infection and Cancer, held in Taipei, Taiwan.
+In recognition of her outstanding research in antibiotic chemotherapy, Bush received the Hamao Umezawa Memorial Award on November 24, 2017, at the 30th annual meeting for the International Society of Chemotherapy for Infection and Cancer, held in Taipei, Taiwan.
 She was the first woman to receive the award.

+In 2025 she was inducted as a Fellow of the American Association for the Advancement of Science (AAAS).